ILXNAH/ILXNAH/README.md

 Welcome to my GitHub — I’m ILXNAH.

-I’m an aspiring DevOps engineer, resilient learner, and occasional meme enthusiast (you guessed it).
+I’m an aspiring DevOps engineer and occasional meme enthusiast (you guessed it).
 My passion lies in automation, infrastructure, and building better solutions.
-Always up for solving tough problems.
+I navigate complex challenges with persistence and an open mind, always embracing a learner’s mindset.
 Here’s what’s keeping me curious these days 👇

 ## 🛠 Currently working on